rajdeep345/rajdeep345.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a Senior AI Research Scientist at NielsenIQ.
-Also, I am a final-year Ph.D.
-Candidate (Thesis Submitted) at the Dept. of Computer Science and Engineering, IIT Kharagpur advised by [Prof. Pawan Goyal](http://cse.iitkgp.ac.in/~pawang/) and [Prof. Niloy Ganguly](http://www.facweb.iitkgp.ac.in/~niloy/).
-Additionally, I am a member of the Complex Networks Research Group ([CNeRG](https://cnerg-iitkgp.github.io/)).
+I completed my Ph.D. from the Dept. of CSE, IIT Kharagpur under the supervision of [Prof. Pawan Goyal](http://cse.iitkgp.ac.in/~pawang/) and [Prof. Niloy Ganguly](http://www.facweb.iitkgp.ac.in/~niloy/).
+I am also an ex-member of the Complex Networks Research Group ([CNeRG](https://cnerg-iitkgp.github.io/)).
 My Ph.D. thesis focuses on addressing the modeling and evaluation requirements of text summarization solutions across multiple domains such as e-commerce, finance, disaster mitigation, law, and tourism.
 I would be happy to talk about recent advancements around LLMs, Small LMs, Factuality, Efficient fine-tuning techniques, Generative Information Extraction, Extreme Classification and Summarization among other NLP topics.

 I obtained my Masters from IIIT Delhi under the supervision of [Prof. Sambuddho Chakravarty](https://sites.google.com/site/sambuddhochakravarty/home?authuser=0).
 I did my Undergrad at Jadavpur University, where I worked with [Prof. Samiran Chattopadhyay](http://www.jaduniv.edu.in/profile.php?uid=615).
 I recently interned as an Applied Scientist II with the [Central Machine Learning Team](https://www.amazon.jobs/en/teams/machine-learning) at Amazon Science, Bangalore.
 I have previously interned at [IBM Research](https://research.ibm.com/).
 Additionally, I have four years of professional experience with [PwC India](https://www.pwc.in/) specializing in Data Modeling and Business Intelligence.